PatMyron/pygames/two-player/README.md

 # Super Mario Bros Racing
-2 Player Mario Racing Game made with the PyGame and Twisted libraries
+Mario Racing Game made with the PyGame and Twisted libraries

 ### Required libraries for playing